bmcurutan/FetchRecipes/README.md

 - Could have added some UIKit views to show the interactability with SwiftUI and leverage the strengths of both frameworks.
 - RecipesEmptyView and RecipesErrorView are so similar here that the same SwiftUI file could be used for both, but decided against it since there's a version of this app where these screens include different details and UI.
 - The added cuisine filter is built on the recipes list provided and so the user is unable to do fuzzy search (e.g., if the list is longer and more difficult to browse, if a recipe follows more than one cuisine, if there are typos in the cuisines)
-- Had another idea for a bone-shaped floating action button to fetch a random recipe from the list.
 - Had another idea to integrate AI-powered chat and suggest recipe-related prompts, such as "how do you roll fondant".